AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/quick-segments.md

    ![](assets/quick-seg3.png)

-1. In the quick segment
+1. In the quick segment zone at the top